johnmorrisQADeveloper/romanNumeralApiJS/README.md

   Roman Numeral API - Test Project.

-    This project tests the roman numeral web api service, to check if the application has any issues.
+    This project tests the roman numeral web api service, checks if the application has any issues.
-    Added some test to check different scenarios.
+    Project has two test files, one for positive tests and one for negative tests.
+    Eg: Numeral 12 should return XII

 # Run test to produce html test report
     mocha --reporter mochawesome